We decided enough is enough. This is Government Overreach at its worse!

 Moreover, the financial burden this law places on law-abiding citizens, particularly those in urban areas or struggling financially, is significant.
 “This law disproportionately impacts those who can least afford it, creating unnecessary financial hardships that hinder their constitutional right to protect their families and property,” added Leary.

-One particularly egregious example is how H4885 could result in the imprisonment of two 17-year-old girls for two years—simply because they bought a two-pack of a chemical defense spray and split the cost.
+One particularly egregious example is how H4885 could result in the imprisonment of two 17-year-old girls for two years—simply because they bought a two-pack of a chemical defense spray, without a Firearms card… and split the cost.
 How does this reduce crime?

 Call to Action: Protect Your Rights